microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 # Pull request
 Once you have created your change, it's time to submit a Pull Request (PR) back to the project.
-Please ensure all PR's a small and concise, DO NOT include other files / changes not related to the subject of the PR
+Please ensure all PR's are small and concise, DO NOT include other files / changes not related to the subject of the PR
 > e.g. Don't update the *projectversion.txt* when you are making changes or adding a button

 If you haven't contributed to a Microsoft project before, you may be asked to sign a [contribution license agreement](https://cla.microsoft.com/).